-I spend a lot of time working with new customers in the manufacturing sector who are just beginning to use our Convergence learning management system (LMS) at their workplace as they try to close a skill gap at work.
+I spend a lot of time working with new customers in the manufacturing sector who are just beginning to use our Vector Solutions learning management system (LMS) at their workplace as they try to close a skill gap at work.

 As these more experienced workers retire, the manufacturing companies are scrambling to hire newer, younger workers to take their place.
 These workers are ambitious and work hard, but they know only a fraction of the stuff they need to know to operate as effectively as the more experienced workers they'll need to replace soon.